 The primary reason is security.
 However, it is not just “abstract” security that we’re talking about.
 For example, if you don’t have a SUPEE-7405 patch installed, it means that your store is open for exploits that would allow potential attackers to gain access to your store’s admin panel and basically hijack your store.

-Magento community came up with few tools that allow you to check whether all of the patches have been applied and what other common security issues your store might have.
+The Magento community has introduced several tools that enable you to check if all patches have been applied and identify other common security issues your store might face.
 The most popular one is Magereport.
 Some newer ones are Magescan and a tool from Magentary

-Existence of those tools is both helpful and harmful.
+The existence of these tools can be both helpful and harmful.
 It is very easy to use them, however those tools can be used not just by the store owners.
 Potential attackers can also easily scan any Magento website for vulnerabilities using those services and gain control of the unprotected Magento stores.
 Therefore, we can not stress this hard enough – all these security issues should be solved and all the patches should be installed as soon as they are released to keep your Magento store (and your whole business) protected.
 If you’d like to be confident in the security of your Magento store, feel free to order Magento Security Scan from Atwix.

 Where can I get the latest Magento Patches?